 The composting site will have a perimeter drain to collect leachate and rain water.
-The water from the perimeter drain is defined as run-off water.
-The project is located in a high rainfall area.
-Thus the runoff water consists of mainly rainwater and obviously the runoff water in the environmental pond is very much diluted.
-The run-off water will be directed into a holding pond installed with mechanical aerators
+The water from the perimeter drain is defined as run-off water and will be collected in an environmental pond.
+The project is located in a low rainfall area.
+Thus the runoff water from the environmental pond is used in a furrow system for land irrigation with approval from local authority (Department of environment).
+The project emission from the runoff water will be, considered.
+The dept of the water cannels is less than 1 m where only aerobic process will accur.